Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Often Should a Cane Corso Be Bathed?

-Cane Corsos are generally thought to be low maintenance in regard to grooming.
+Cane Corsos are generally thought to be low-maintenance pets, regarding grooming.
 They have short, smooth coats that don’t require frequent brushing or trimming.
 Generally speaking, it’s recommended that a Cane Corso only takes a bath once every couple of months.

-That being said, if your pup is particularly prone to getting muddy or smelly, you can give them a bath more often.
-Just make sure that you use a pet shampoo specifically designed for dogs and avoid human shampoo, as it can be too harsh for their skin.
+However, if your pup is particularly prone to getting muddy or smelly, you can give them a bath more often.
+Just make sure you use a pet shampoo specifically designed for dogs and avoid human shampoo, as it can be too harsh for their skin.

 The 4 Tips for Introducing Your Cane Corso to Water

-If your Cane Corso is still a pup or has not yet learned about being in the water, it’s important to introduce the concept in a safe and fun way.
-Check out these helpful tips to ensure an enjoyable experience for both you and your pup:
+If your Cane Corso is still a pup or has not yet learned about being in the water, it’s essential to introduce the concept in a safe and fun way.
+Check out these helpful tips to ensure an enjoyable experience for you and your pup:

 1. Start Slow

 Begin in shallow water and gradually increase the depth as your dog becomes more comfortable.
-You never want to push your pup too far beyond its comfort level.
+You never want to push your pup too far beyond their comfort level.

 2. Use Positive Reinforcement

-Offer lots of praise and rewards for good behavior, such as treats or toys.
+Offer praise and rewards for good behavior, such as treats or toys.
 Your Cane Corso will learn to associate water with positive reinforcement, making them more likely to return for future swims.

 3. Stay Close

-Keep a close eye on your dog at all times and be ready to provide support if needed.
-You have to remember that these dogs aren’t built like breeds that are known for good swimming skills.
+Keep a close eye on your dog and be ready to provide support if needed.
+You must remember that Cane Corsos aren’t built like breeds known for good swimming skills.
 Their large size makes them more prone to fatigue and possible sinking.

 4. Invest in a Life Jacket

 A life jacket can provide extra safety and support for your dog while swimming.
 Make sure to get one that is the right size and fits snugly.
-A life jacket can prove to be a smart investment if you plan on taking your pup swimming regularly.
+A life jacket can be a smart investment if you plan to take your pup swimming regularly.

-While Cane Corsos may not be the most proficient swimmers out there, they can still enjoy a good splash around in the pool or lake.
-Just make sure to keep your pup safe and be mindful of their limitations while in or near the water.
+While Cane Corsos may not be the most proficient swimmers, they can still enjoy a good splash in the pool or lake.
+Keep your pup safe and be mindful of their limitations in or near the water.

 divider-dog